 But that's the boring ending.
 What happens if you say 'no'?

 Of course, there's always a catch.
-Leaving the cancelled wedding, you discover what you'd only otherwise know from alternate timelines - that you're a wanted man, and that the police are watching your room.
+Leaving the cancelled wedding, you discover what you'd only otherwise know from alternate timelines—that you're a wanted man, and the police are watching your room.
 Unfortunately, you discover this from a bellboy who wants your wedding ring in exchange for his temporary silence, and whether you say yay or nay, your plush hotel room is now officially off-limits.
-That means there's only one way to go - out into the streets of what turns out to be Manhattan.
+That means there's only one way to go: out into the streets of what turns out to be Manhattan.
 Luckily, you're from the streets.
 Or at least, a street.
 How hard can it be to survive dressed in a bright white tuxedo and matching hat with no money, your face on every police dashboard, and no clues?